 In this day and age is not quite difficult to determine which words are used more frequently in the English Language.

-Actually this concern started a few decades ago when Michael West published a remarkable list several thousand important vocabulary words known as the General Service List (GSL) which was a list of words representing the most frequent words of English.
+Actually, this concern started a few decades ago when Michael West published a remarkable list of several thousand important vocabulary words known as the General Service List (GSL) which was a list of words representing the most frequent words of English.

 In March of 2013, on the 60th anniversary of West’s publication of the GSL, Dr. Brent Culligan & Joseph Phillips of Aoyama Gakuin Women’s Junior College and Dr. Charles Browne, Meiji Gakuin University announced the creation of a New General Service List (NGSL)